EdDataScienceEES/tutorial-HeleneEngler/index.md

 <img width="211" alt="image" src="https://user-images.githubusercontent.com/91228202/145270140-be4306be-a75a-41fb-9761-482c654c1bf5.png">

 *Usually a higher R2 is better, as it indicates a higher degree of variation is explained by the model.
 R2 only works for simple linear models.
 For multiple regression, where several independent variables are used, the **adjusted R-squared** should be used, as the R2 does not penalize overfitting and keeps increasing with every additional parameter.
 The adjusted R2 is able to deal with multiple parameters and will not increase if an additional parameter does not add predictive power.
-Drawbacks of R2 values include that it does not indicate bias in predictions and is susceptible to overfitting and data mining.
-It always needs to be examined in combination with residual plots!
+Drawbacks of R2 values include that they do not indicate bias in predictions and are susceptible to overfitting and data mining.
+They always need to be examined in combination with residual plots!
 To learn more about the adjusted R2 and how to use it, you can read [this blogpost]( https://statisticsbyjim.com/regression/interpret-adjusted-r-squared-predicted-r-squared-regression/).*

 **Akaike information criterion (AIC)** *can be used to determine the relative predictive power and goodness of model fit though an estimation of error.
 Its value indicates the quality of a model relative to other models in a set.
 A smaller AIC is usually better, however an AIC value cannot be considered out of context.
 The AIC value alone does not give an indication of the model quality, but is only useful when compared to related models.
 It estimates the amount of information lost from a model and includes trade-offs between goodness of fit  and the simplicity of the model.
 Thus, one of the great benefits of the AIC is that it penalizes overfitting and the addition of more parameters.
 For models with small sample sizes the AIC often selects models with too many parameters (overfitting).
 Thus the **AICc**, which is an AIC with a correction for small sample sizes, should be used when modelling small sample sizes.
 It invokes a greater penalty than AIC for each additional parameter estimated, which offers greater ‘protection’ against overfitting.*

 **Bayesian information criterion (BIC)** *is calculated similarly to the AIC.
 To decide which of the two to use we can generally ask what is our goal for model selection:*
--	*Find the model that gives the best prediction (without assuming that any of the models are correct) use AIC*
+-	*If you want to find the model that gives the best prediction (without assuming that any of the models are correct), use the AIC*
--	*Find the **true model**, with the assumptions that fit reality closest, use BIC (there is of course the question: what is true and how do we define the reality we are looking for, but let´s not get into this)*
+-	*If you want to find the **true model**, with the assumptions that fit reality closest, use the BIC (there is of course the question: what is true and how do we define the reality we are looking for, but let´s not get into that)*

 ---

-It is often good practice to include both the AIC and the BIC into your model selection process and compare their evaluation of the model.
+It is often good practice to include both the AIC and the BIC into the model selection process and compare their evaluation of the model.
 However for simplicity's sake we will use the AIC, which is easily computed and interpreted in R and includes a penalisation for **overparameterization**.
+For the simple models we are using the AIC and the BIC are unlikely to differ in any case.

 <a name="3.4 Model Creation"></a>
 ### 3.4 Model Creation
 #### Null Model
 A null model (also called intercept only model) is the simplest possible model.
-It should always be the first model in a HRA, especially when using the AIC.
+It should always be the first model constructed in a HRA, especially when using the AIC.
 It can be used as a baseline to test if the change in predictive power through the addition of an explanatory variable is significantly different from zero:

 ```
 ## Null model
 model.null <- lm(log.ht ~ 1, data=traits)
 ```
 #### Add variables
 Let´s start with a simple model using only one parameter.
-The manual addition of parameters has to be based on scientific, ecological reasoning: What variable is most likely to influence plant height?
+The addition of parameters has to be based on scientific, ecological reasoning: What variable is most likely to influence plant height?
 Temperature and rain are very likely to have a significant impact on plant height.
 So the first addition is temperature:

 ```
 # Simple univariate model